Ready to incorporate?

 If you are interested in setting up a business in Hong Kong, Hawksford can help.
 Request a quote now to take the next step towards your dream business.

 When you decide to open a company in Hong Kong, the first step is incorporating it in line with the Companies Ordinance guidelines.
 But to start running your business, you will be required to also register it with the Business Registration Office of the Inland Revenue Department for a business registration certificate (BRC).

-In this article, we will tell you everything about business registration certificate, including, what it is, how to register, and renewal.
+In this article, we will tell you everything about business registration certificate and business registration in Hong Kong, including, what it is, how to register, and renewal.

 Before we can get into deeper details of BRC, let us look at the definition.
 A business registration certificate is a document issued by the Business Registration Office showing details of a company and is one of the main requirements for running a business in Hong Kong.
 If you have a business in Hong Kong, you are required to apply for a BRC within 30 days of commencing operations.
 If the details of your business change, you are also required to notify the Business Registration Office within 30 days so that an appropriate update is done on the registry.

 For some investors, one question that lingers in their minds is: "Does my company operations really require a BRC?"

 Here is a list of businesses that require a business registration certificate to operate in Hong Kong.

 However, if you are an individual employed in a business organization in Hong Kong, you are not required to go for a BRC.

 If your company is incorporated and registered under the Hong Kong Companies Ordinance, here are the best times to register for BRC.

 When making the notification, the details to include are the date when the business commenced, description of the business, and the nature of notification.
 These are the details that will be reflected in the updated BRC.